Elliptic arithmetic notes / 12

 ec_word.h fixed-width types, carry helpers, constant-time masks

-ec_field.h fe_t and field operations modulo p
+ec_field.h fe256_t and field operations modulo the P-256 prime

 ec_scalar.h arithmetic modulo subgroup order n